Murdalay/bem-core/common.docs/reference/reference.en.md

 Each **predicate** is a list of one or more **sub-predicates** (conditions).

-The predicate evaluates to true if only all sub-predicates are evaluated to true.
+The predicate evaluates to true if only all sub-predicates taek on the true value.
 The order of sub-predicates doesn't matter, *there is no guarantee on the order in which sub-predicates will be checked*.

-For a template definition shorthand `match` are reserved.
-The `match` is the method, which takes a list of sub-predicates in the argument.
-It returns a function which takes the template body in the argument.
+For a template definition a shorthand `match` is reserved.
+The `match` is a method, which takes a list of the sub-predicates in the argument.
+It returns a function which takes a template body in the argument.

 ```js